Coldmooon/RCNN-for-Latest-Caffe/README.md

+## For the latest Caffe

+The following files are modified: rcnn_features.m rcnn_load_model.m

+To use RCNN in the latest caffe,
+1. download caffe and compile it.
+2. download this repo and follow the `rcnn` instruction to install. done!

 ### This code base is no longer maintained and exists as a historical artifact to supplement our CVPR and PAMI papers on Region-based Convolutional Neural Netwoks.
 For more recent work that's faster and more accurrate, please see [Fast and Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn).

 ## R-CNN: *Region-based Convolutional Neural Networks*